-\\\\We'll use a word processing program (Figure 79a), but you can also use Publisher, Google Apps (Figure 79b), or an online free tool like Tackk- http://tackk.com/Figure 79c).
+We'll use a word processing program (Figure 79a), but you can also use Publisher, Google Apps (Figure 79b), or an online free tool like Canva (Figure 79c).

-\Open the program used in your school.
+Open program used in your school.
 Type in title page info (any font, size 36, Bold).
-Center vertically/horizontally on page, double-spaced.
+Center vertically/ horizontally on page, double-spaced.

-\Add picture (i.e., mission) as watermark; add same picture at bottom as decoration; add border-no art borders.
+Add picture (i.e., mission) as watermark; add same picture at bottom as decoration; add border-no art borders.
 Why not?

-\Discuss why students can use internet images for this school project.
+Discuss why students can use internet images for this school project.
 Refer to: